 For an evening of culinary delights sprinkled with a lot of liveliness, special Folklore evenings which start with strolling musicians playin...

-The Feast of Our Lady of the Sacred Heart will be celebrated in the town of Sliema in Malta.
+The Feast of the Holy Trinity is celebrated in the town of Marsa in Malta

 The annual Isle of MTV music event in Malta is an MTV Networks International (MTVNI) production.

 As part of her world tour in support of the upcoming album ‘Courage', global pop icon and ballad queen Celine Dion will be perform...

 The Farsons Beer Festival is one of the largest and most diverse beer and music festivals organized in Malta.

 Ta' Qali National Park, Malta